Convertible Notes Payable

 |3 Months Ended|

 |Convertible Notes Payable||

-On November 24, 2017, the Company entered into a Securities Purchase Agreement with two accredited investors, including the Company’s Chairman of the Board, pursuant to which the Company sold an aggregate principal amount of $1,000, of its 8% convertible notes (“Nov 2017 Notes”) due on November 24, 2019.
-At the option of the Purchaser, the Nov 2017 Notes were convertible at $8.10 per share.
-In the event the Company completed a financing in which the Company receives at least $10,000 in gross proceeds and issued common stock or common stock equivalents to the investor (a “Financing”) or there is a change of control of the Company (or sale of substantially all of the Company’s assets), the outstanding principal amount of the Nov 2017 Notes would automatically convert.
-Upon the closing of a Financing, the conversion price of the Nov 2017 Notes shall be the lesser of (i) $8.10 per share or (ii) the price per share of the securities sold in the Financing.
+The Convertible Notes, with accrued interest, were convertible into common stock for $8.10 per share at the option of the Purchasers.
+In the event the Company completed a financing in which the Company received at least $10,000,000 in gross proceeds and issued common stock or common stock equivalents to the investor (a “Financing”) or there is a change of control of the Company (or sale of substantially all of the Company’s assets), the outstanding principal amount of the Convertible Notes would automatically convert.
+Upon the closing of a Financing, the conversion price of the Convertible Notes shall be the lesser of (i) $8.10 per share or (ii) the price per share of the securities sold in the Financing.